 - Change clothes upon entry to your home when arriving by public transit, and between clients

-- Cancel immediately (and send a backup doula if you like) if we or anyone in our home, or anyone whom we’ve been in contact with, shows symptoms – to discuss how you’d like us to handle the situation
+- Call you immediately if we or anyone in our home, or anyone whom we’ve been in contact with, shows symptoms – to discuss how you’d like us to handle the situation

 - Virtual support anytime you prefer (guidance and ideas, processing, emotional support, breastfeeding information can all be given virtually)

 We will also rely on you to let US know if anyone in your family has had any exposure to anyone with the virus, has traveled within the past

 14 days, or has any signs of illness.